 - Denial, such as a problem recognizing one’s own or others’ emotions

-- Low self-esteem, such as harsh self-judgment or needing validation from others
+- Low self-esteem, such as harsh self-criticism or a desire for external affirmation

-- Avoidance, such as suppressing true feelings or avoiding intimacy with others
+- Avoidance, such as ignoring true emotions or preventing interaction with others, are examples of avoidance.

-Although codependence is not listed as a mental illness in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), it often coexists with listed psychiatric conditions like major depression, found a study in Archives of Psychiatric Nursing.
+Although codependency is not classified as a mental disease in the Mental Disorders Diagnostic and Statistical Manual, Fifth Edition (DSM-V), it sometimes coexists with listed medical conditions such as severe depression, found a review in Psychiatric Nursing Archives.

 Principles of Co-Dependents Anonymous

-“God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.” –Reinhold Niebuhr
+“God, give me the peace to embrace what I can’t change, the confidence to change what I can, and the discernment to realize the difference.”
+Reinhold Niebuhr

-- Break-down and put-away.
-Some members may choose to keep talking afterwards outside or in nearby coffee shops or restaurants.
+- Dismantle and stowaway: Any participants may prefer to continue speaking outside or in local coffee shops or restaurants afterwards.